Multisample DNA + Protein#

 1. metadata (add_metadata / del_metadata):

-• dictionary which contains ‘barcode’ as one of the keys (where the value is a list of all barcodes)
+• dictionary containing ‘barcode’ as one of the keys (where the value is a list of all barcodes)

 • for all other keys, the values must be of the same length, i.e. match the number of barcodes